PojavLauncherTeam/VGPU/README.md

 # Current Status
 GLAPI wrap:
 Most of the GL2.x API and a small amount of GL3.x API(mainly texture and Uniform, because some of the special built-in variables of GLSL120 are now provided by GL4ES by combining API(glUniform) with shader string converters, such as gl_Vertex) now call gl4es.
-Most of the GL3.0 to GL4.6 apis are now simply wrapped up.

 Global Implicit Type Conversion:
 Supported: